max-mapper/art-of-node/readme.md

 This design is intentional.
 Node core is supposed to be small, and the modules in core should be focused on providing tools for working with common I/O protocols and formats in a way that is cross-platform.

-For everything else there is [NPM](https://npmjs.org/).
-Anyone can create a new node module that adds some functionality and publish it to NPM.
-As of the time of this writing there are 34,000 modules on NPM.
+For everything else there is [npm](https://npmjs.org/).
+Anyone can create a new node module that adds some functionality and publish it to npm.
+As of the time of this writing there are 34,000 modules on npm.

 ### How to find a module